Incoming Student Resources

 Tuition & Fees

 Tuition and fees for the Social Sciences Division can be found on the Bursar’s website.
 MA students enroll in 3 courses each quarter of enrollment.
 Typically, students are only enrolled in Autumn, Winter, and Spring quarter.
-Acceptable payment means and quarterly bill due dates are listed on the Bursar’s website.
-The Autumn 2024 bill will be due for all students on Friday, October 4, 2024.
+Acceptable payment means and quarterly bill due dates will be listed on the Bursar’s website in early Summer.
+The Autumn 2026 bill will be due for all students in early October.

 MA students are eligible for an installment payment plan each quarter; more information can be found on the Quarterly Payment Plan website.

-If a third party will pay a portion of tuition and other fees, a student can enroll in Third-Party Contract Billing.
+If a third party will pay a portion of tuition and other fees, a student can enroll in Third-Party Contract Billing (TPC).
 Only the student may apply for TPC.
-Please see the Bursar’s Website for more information.
 Students with external scholarships or fellowships should review the external scholarship processing guidelines.

 If a student withdraws or begins an approved Leave of Absence, tuition may be prorated according to the Bursar’s proration schedule.
 Other required fees and charges may or may not be refunded according to Bursar policy.